 Principle of Utmost Good Faith

-Uberrimae Fidei or Principle of Utmost Good Faith is another important principle of Fire Insurance and means that all parties to an Insurance Contract must make a complete declaration of all facts that are material for accepting or declining the Fire Insurance Proposal.
+Principle of Utmost Good Faith or Uberrimae Fidei is an important principle of Fire Insurance which means that all parties to an Insurance Contract must make a complete declaration of all facts that are material for accepting or declining the Fire Insurance Proposal.
 The Insured has a duty to disclose all material facts and not conceal, misrepresent, or withhold any material facts which might change the decision of the insurance company to accept or reject the risk proposal.

 Principle of Proximate Cause